uaraven/shelastic/readme.md

     list indices

-Lists indices in the cluster
+Lists indices in the cluster.
+Displays number of documents in index, size of index in bytes and index aliases

     list nodes